JeremyFongSP/carla-rl/README.md

-# Improving Carla-RL Project
+# Improving Carla-RL Training with Curriculum Learning
-Forked from [carla-rl-gym/carla-rl](https://github.com/carla-rl-gym/carla-rl), this repo is currently being worked on as an Insight Data Science project (20A.AI).
-The goal is to reproduce results by seansegal and analyze the difference between the implemented algorithms.
-Furthermore, REINFORCE (vanilla policy gradient) and SAC (soft actor-critic) may be added to the list.
+This project is forked from [carla-rl-gym/carla-rl](https://github.com/carla-rl-gym/carla-rl).
+This repo is currently being worked on as an Insight Data Science project (20A.AI).
+The goal is to reproduce results by seansegal, to analyze the difference between the implemented algorithms and to implement curriculum learning (CL) for faster training.

+### Additions to the original repo
+* The Vanilla Policy Gradient algorithm (VPG) was added for benchmarking
+* Curriculum learning implemented to original code (run with `--follow-curriculum` flag)

+### Future work
+* Implement SAC to see improvement and then train with CL
+* Implement Imitation Learning

-## Ubuntu Installation and Setup
+## Ubuntu Installation and Setup for CARLA
-The Carla simulator requires 2 running processes: Server and Client.
+The Carla simulator requires 2 running processes: __Server__ and __Client__.
 The server generates the specifics of the map.
 The client runs the algorithms and training process.

 ### Update Nvidia Drivers
+The setup required nvidia-docker to run both server and client.
-To use the nvidia-docker, the machine requires a GPU and updated graphics driver.
+To use the nvidia-docker, a GPU is required with updated graphics driver.
 To update Nvidia drivers use,
 ```
 sudo apt update